Salem Media Group, Inc. (SALM) CEO Edward Atsinger on Q1 2020 Results - Earnings Call Transcript

 Evan Masyr

-Yes, I think one of the things that we did get is some advanced payments from some customers, some of our block programming partners that helped with some of it, but also we did not see the decline in collections that we were seeing or we were expecting.
-And also from talking to other CFOs in the industry, they were seeing much bigger declines in cash collections.
+Yes, I think one of the things that we did get is some advance payments from some customers, some of our block programming partners that helped with some of it, but also we did not see the decline in collections that we were seeing or we were expecting, and also from talking to other CFOs in the industry, they were seeing much bigger declines in cash collections.
 Our collections have held up pretty well.
 I do think a lot of it has to do with the nature of our programming.
-With the block programming, they weren't seeing the same declines as regular advertisers, like an auto dealer or a health club that was closed.
-So our collections have held up reasonably strong during this pandemic so far.
+With the block programming, they weren't seeing the same declines as, call it regular advertisers, like an auto dealer or a health club that was closed.
+So, our collections have held up reasonably strong during this pandemic so far.

 Matthew Sandschafer